arnim279/yearbook-bot/README.md

-# schulserver-abizeitung-bot
+# yearbook-bot

-a Discord bot to save quotes for our yearbook.
-It makes the quotes look pretty by using embeds and saves them to a notion database
+A Discord bot to save quotes for our yearbook.
+It makes the quotes look pretty by using embeds and saves them to a notion database.

 ## build
 ```bash